mxk6233/SWENG837/README.md

   3. The user selects the issue that best describes their problem.
   4. The system attempts to resolve the issue with automated tools or FAQs.
   5. If the issue is unresolved, the system connects the user
+- **Extensions:**
+- The issue is resolved using automated tools:
+- The system updates the user that the issue has been resolved automatically and closes the support ticket.
+- No Customer Support agents are available:
+The system informs the user of the delay and offers to escalate the issue or schedule a callback.
+- The issue cannot be resolved immediately:
+- The Customer Support agent escalates the issue to a specialist or management.
+- The user is informed of the escalation and provided with an estimated resolution time.
+- **Special Requirements:**
+- The system must provide 24/7 customer support, either through automated tools or live agents.
+- The system must securely handle and store any sensitive information shared during the support process.
+- The system must ensure that unresolved issues are tracked and escalated appropriately.
+- **Postconditions:**
+- The issue is resolved, and the support ticket is closed.
+- The resolution is logged in the system for future reference and analysis.
+- If the issue is escalated, it remains open until resolved by the appropriate team.

 <img src="Screenshot 2024-08-11 030553.png">